eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - Show blinkers / brake lights
 - Show brake gap
-- Show route index: When activating *show route* in the vehicle context menu, each highlighted edge is annotated with it's index along the route (permitting to analyze looped routes)
+- Show route index: When activating *show route* in the vehicle context menu, each highlighted edge is annotated with its index along the route (permitting to analyze looped routes)
 - Show parking info: When activating *show route* in the vehicle context menu, the vehicle is annotated with the number of failed parking attempts and each parking area is annotated with the last target selection score
 - Show minimum gap
 - Show [Bluetooth range](Simulation/Bluetooth.md)